 Oceanwood’s investment philosophy has incorporated Environmental, Social and/or Governance factors from the outset, evaluating the financial impact of ESG risks.
 Over time, the team has worked to formalise the consideration of ESG Risk factors within the investment decision making process.

 Oceanwood has developed multiple tools and strategies for integrating ESG factors into the investment process.
-The tools deployed vary by fund based on the suitability of ESG considerations to the investment strategy and certain regulatory obligations.
+The tools deployed vary by fund based on the suitability of ESG considerations to the investment strategy and certain regulatory obligations (such as SFDR).
 The table below sets out the ESG strategies deployed in each Fund.
 Details of how each tool is deployed are set out below.

 |ESG Integration Tool||Co-investment vehicles||Art.
 6 Funds||Art.
 8 Funds|

-We believe it is considered better practice to extend negative exclusions beyond legal requirements (such as those required by domestic/international law, bans, treaties or embargoes), where possible, and exclude assets that may be harmful to people and the planet.
-The approach to exclusions differs by fund vehicle and whilst Oceanwood does not systematically apply an exclusion list at a manager level we do for the Art.
+For all investment vehicles, Oceanwood observes all legal requirements, such as those required by domestic/international law, bans, treaties or embargoes.
+The approach to additional exclusions differs by fund vehicle in accordance with each fund’s offering documents.
+Whilst Oceanwood does not systematically apply an exclusion list at a manager level we do for the Art.
 8 Funds.
-If the investment team and/or ESG Committee identify a company that is deemed to have insurmountable ESG risks, either the investment team or the ESG Committee may choose to exclude the name from the portfolio on a case-by-case basis.
+In addition, if the investment team and/or ESG Committee identify a company that is deemed to have insurmountable ESG risks in any fund, either the investment team or the ESG Committee may choose to exclude the name from the portfolio on a case-by-case basis.

 In the case of Art.
 8 Funds, in circumstances where the sustainability risks are overwhelmingly detrimental to the potential performance of an investment, the ESG Committee may instruct the investment team to cease to pursue the opportunity further.